-Legal claims
+33.3 Legal claims

 Litigation is a common occurrence in the banking industry due to the nature of the business.
 The Bank has an established protocol for dealing with such claims, many of which are beyond its control.
-At the reporting date, the Bank has several unresolved legal claims and based on the advice from legal counsel, management believes that these claims will not result in any material financial loss to the Bank.
+At the reporting date, the Bank has several unresolved legal claims and based on the advice from legal counsel, management believes that these claims will not result in any material financial loss to the Bank, other than what has been already provided for in these financial statements.